rocketblend/rocketblend-desktop/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/rocketblend/rocketblend-desktop)](https://goreportcard.com/report/github.com/rocketblend/rocketblend-desktop)
 [![GitHub](https://img.shields.io/github/license/rocketblend/rocketblend-desktop)](https://github.com/rocketblend/rocketblend-desktop/blob/master/LICENSE)

-A streamlined desktop app designed to enhance your [Blender](https://www.blender.org/) workflow through [RocketBlend](https://github.com/rocketblend/rocketblend).
-Simplify the discovery, installation, and management of Blender builds, projects, and addons.
+RocketBlend Desktop is designed to elevate your [Blender](https://www.blender.org/) workflow by simplifying dependency management, and enhancing the discoverability of local projects.

-Data is stored locally as `.yaml` files alongside your `.blend` files, facilitating easy sharing and syncing of project information.
+It streamlines the management of Blender builds and addons, ensures smooth handling of project dependencies powered by [RocketBlend](https://github.com/rocketblend/rocketblend), and provides tools to efficiently organize and access your `.blend` projects.
+Project data is conveniently stored in `.yaml` files alongside your `.blend` files, enabling easy project sharing and synchronization.

 > [!NOTE]
 > Important: RocketBlend Desktop is currently under active development and still evolving.
 As such, expect significant changes, potential bugs, and incomplete features.
 We recommend holding off on using it until it reaches a more stable release.